jjuris/screenshotextragtor/README.md

 Follow the instructions on the [official Go website](https://golang.org/doc/install) to install Go on your system.

-Or use Homebrew on macOS:
+Or simply use Homebrew on macOS:

 ```shell
 brew install go